itsjennaz/cs386-group1/deliverables/D2-Requirements.md

 Value proposition: AlertX is a notification system app that allows shoppers to avoid the wait, track it once and get a personal notification when that item is back in store.

+(Added by colin, feel free to change): AlertX is a inventory tracker that gives you the opportunity to finally obtain that one item that's always out of stock!

 Consumer segment: Shoppers who frequently check for an out-of-stock item.

 ## 2. Stakeholders